ikutsia/jobna/JOB_FEED_SETUP.md

 2. Verify Firebase Admin SDK is configured correctly
 3. Check Firestore security rules allow reads
 4. Check browser console for errors
+5. Ensure `ADZUNA_APP_ID`, `ADZUNA_APP_KEY`, and `RELIEFWEB_APPNAME` environment variables are set

-### Firebase Admin errors?
+### Adzuna returns errors?

-1. Verify `FIREBASE_PROJECT_ID` is set correctly
-2. If using service account, ensure JSON is properly formatted
-3. Check Netlify function logs for detailed errors

-### Feed fetching fails?

-1. Some RSS feeds may be rate-limited
-2. Check if feed URLs are still valid
-3. Some sources may have changed their API/feed structure
+- Verify the country slug is valid (see the list at the top of `sync-job-feeds.js`)
+- Increase your results limit carefully—Adzuna expects `results_per_page` ≤ 50
+- Make sure your account is active and not rate-limited

+### ReliefWeb returning 403?

+- Ensure `RELIEFWEB_APPNAME` matches the approved name you received from ReliefWeb

 ## 🚀 Next Steps

-- Add more job sources
+- Add additional job sources (if they expose a reliable RSS/API)
-- Implement pagination for large job lists
-- Add email alerts for new matching jobs
-- Enhance search with full-text indexing
-- Add job bookmarking feature
+- Integrate a queue or caching layer for heavy feeds
+- Extend analytics to track job sync counts per country

+Happy job hunting! 🧭